The purpose o“the art of the human being.”

 about the instruments or materials of their art.

-The true instrument of acting has, since ancient times, been a mystery.
+The true instrument of acting has, since ancient times, has been mystery.
 It is why many of the world's greatest actors say they don't know anything about acting and those who do try to explain it are so vague on the subject.
 It is possible for great actors to create wonderful living characters because the true acting instrument is the same organic operating system